lino-framework/book/docs/dev/help_texts.rst

 The challenge with help texts is that they must be helpful to end-users, up-to-date and translated.

-Note that the ExtJS user interface displays them only when :attr:`lino.core.site.Site.use_quicklinks` is `True`.

 .. contents::
    :local:
    :depth: 2

 Introduction